 Enel is not only contributing to generating energy from renewable sources and the promotion of energy efficiency, it is also developing integrated, added-value e-mobility services and smart infrastructure (smart grids, smart lighting, fibre optic technology).

-We are also involved in an extensive urban regeneration programme with Futur-e to give a new lease of life to 23 former generating plants in Italy and in the transition of the production sector with the Circular Procurement project.
+We are also involved in an extensive urban regeneration programme to repurpose Italian power plants that are no longer in operation and in the transition of the production sector with the Circular Procurement project.

 This is because the future of our cities depends on the circular economy.